altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 YOU shot him?"
 *He looked back toward the hallway.*
 "F::What happened?"
-~Martha didn’t even have to lie...~
+~Martha didn't even have to lie...~
 ~Just omit the truth,~
 "M::He ran at me on all fours...
-There’s a bunch of dead people in the other room."
+There's a bunch of dead people in the other room."
 "F::Which room?"
 *She walked out and led him further down the hall.*
 "M::I heard a scratching, and well..."
 *She opened the door.*
-~Felix’s face froze.~
+~Felix's face froze.~
 *He backed away, and closed the door himself.*
 "F::We should leave, right the fuck now."
 *He made is way back toward the elevator, *
 "F::Come on!"
 ~He yelled.~
-"M::What’s going on?"
+"M::What's going on?"
 *Felix pressed the button on the elevator panel: down.*
 ~At his feet was the person Kent shot.~
 *He turned him over, looking at his forehead.*
 "F::This is bad..."
-"M::Felix - what’s going on?"
+"M::Felix - what's going on?"
 *He turned to her.*
 "F::This is death...
 Not just a little death: this...
 When we reconstructed your neighbor - he was still mostly whole.
 One collection tightly nestled in the link...
 This..."
-*He pointed at the scratched out and damaged symbol on the corpse’s forehead.*
+*He pointed at the scratched out and damaged symbol on the corpse's forehead.*
-"F::This is like a blender - everyone’s memories of them: evaporated, like that" *He snapped his fingers.*
+"F::This is like a blender - everyone's memories of them: evaporated, like that" *He snapped his fingers.*
 "F::Gone forever - completely mixed in the ocean...
-You can’t fix that."
+You can't fix that."
 *The elevator door opened.*
 *They stepped inside.*
-~After a moment’s pause.~
+~After a moment's pause.~
 "M::The undernet?"
 ~Martha considered the word.~
 *Felix turned to her, then faced forward toward the elevator doors.*
-"F::People that think they’re Awakened - a honeypot for those that..."
+"F::People that think they're Awakened - a honeypot for those that..."
 *He glanced back at her,*
 "F::Develop this awareness on their own.
 They meet on the internet - we keep track of them...